 - Molecular and Cell Biology

-- Beyond in vitro and cell-based mechanistic studies, we use more complex and biologically-relevant systems, namely, C. elegans and zebrafish, as our in vivo models
+- Beyond in vitro and cell-based mechanistic studies, we use more complex and biologically-relevant systems, namely, C. elegans, zebrafish, and mice as our in vivo models